tonylitianyu/Catching-Bouncing-Balls/README.md

 4. The scene will load into V-REP

-5. In terminal, cd to this project directory
+5. In V-REP, Click 'Run' button on toolbar, V-REP starts simulating.

-6. Click run in V-REP
+6. While V-REP is simulating, cd to this project directory

-7. While V-REP is simulating, run python3 main.py, the robot arm will move.
+7. run python3 main.py, the robot arm will move.